dask-contrib/dask-sql/CONTRIBUTING.md

 The environment used for development and CI consists of:

-- a system installation of [`rustup`](https://rustup.rs/)
+- a system installation of [`rustup`](https://rustup.rs/) with the latest stable and nightly toolchains
 - a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) environment containing all required Python packages

-Once `rustup` is installed, ensure that the latest stable toolchain is available by running
+Once `rustup` is installed, ensure that the latest stable and nightly toolchains are available by running

 ```
+rustup toolchain install nightly
 rustup update
 ```